uteluq/moodle-block_chatbot/README.md

 ### Teacher Role
 - **Course Upload**: Teachers can upload multiple PDF course resources simultaneously, which the chatbot uses to generate informed responses.
-- **Prompt Customization**: Teachers can modify the default prompt to tailor the chatbot’s behavior, supported by a provided [Prompt Design Guide](#).
+- **Prompt Customization**: Teachers can modify the default prompt to tailor the chatbot’s behavior.
 - **Testing Functionality**: Teachers can test the chatbot by posing questions to verify its performance with uploaded resources.

 ### Administrative Manager Role